niteshkumardebnath/glowing-sniffle/README.md

 # glowing-sniffle

 ## What?
-A bash script that will automatically find local repos in the `home` directory and run `git pull` from them.
+A bash script that will automatically find local repos in the current directory and run `git pull` from them.

 ## Why?
 I wanted to do something bigger with that, but I abandoned it, since I already found a tool for that.